NikitaVr/schoolofaiDocker/README.md

+# Clone Repository

+For Windows make sure to be inside a sub folder of `C:\Users` or else you will get permission errors

 # soaDockerTensorflow

 `chown 1000 mount/` this sets docker as owner of mount folder so it can write to it when mounted inside container